MicrosoftDocs/sandbox/sandbox/security/scan-repos-for-credentials.md

 You have an organization in GitHub.
 You have employees that check in code from all over the world, with tens and hundreds of commits happening daily.
 You are excited about all the code - after all, open source is meant to make your life easier.
 However, what happens if someone accidentally checks in your storage account keys into source control as well?
 How soon will you find out about that before it's too late?

-The objective of this article is to show you how you can deploy a credential scanner tool to the cloud and have it scan your repositories to make sure that no private information is found in your repos.
-We'll also discuss how we can make the scanner more proactive and check incoming PRs.
+The objective of this article is to show you how you can deploy a credential scanner tool to the cloud and have it scan your repositories to make sure that no private information is exposed.

 ## Toolchain